abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex5.md

 ## Summary

 In this exercise, you successfully updated the **localboxcluster** Azure Local cluster through the Azure portal.
-The update process ensured the system was brought to the latest version, and the final status showed Up to date with Healthy readiness.
+The update process ensured the system was brought to the latest version, and the final status showed up to date with Healthy readiness.

 ### You have successfully completed the lab!